- Ph.D., University of Georgia

 Prof. Miles has authored or co-authored over 30 refereed articles in scholarly management journals.
 These include publications in Academy of Management Review, Journal of Applied Psychology, and Journal of Management.
 His current research is in the area of negotiation.
 These interests include negotiator goals, the effect of negotiation self-confidence on negotiated outcomes, and understanding why some people do not negotiate in situations where other people do.

 His training and consulting work is in the area of negotiation.
-He has done work for Accenture, AT&T, Solvay Pharmaceuticals, VLG, the Georgia Tech Building Construction Program, the National Training Service of Colombia, the United States Centers for Disease Control, and the United States Federal Reserve Bank of Atlanta.
+He has done work for Accenture, AT&T, Solvay Pharmaceuticals, the Georgia Tech Building Construction Program, the Urban Land Institute of Atlanta, the American Institute of Architects, the National Training Service of Colombia, the United States Centers for Disease Control, and the United States Federal Reserve Bank of Atlanta.

 - Miles, E.W.
 (2016).
 The Past, Present, and Future of the Business School.
 New York: Palgrave Macmillan.

 - Miles, E.W. & Schatten, J. (2015).
 “From the research lab to the office: Making negotiation research more accessible to negotiators.”
 Negotiation Journal, 31(4), 309-317.